As Friends Rust: First incarnation (1996–1997)

-In September 1996, vocalist Damien Moyal was invited to a band practice in Davie, Florida by guitarist Henry Olmino, bass guitarist Jeronimo Gomez and drummer Matthew Crum; the three had been playing under the name Wayside, originally with vocalist Robert Rudas, since 1994.
-Moyal had previously been the vocalist in Shai Hulud and Morning Again, and was then simultaneously playing in Bird of Ill Omen and had just rejoined Culture (having originally left that band in April 1995).
+In September 1996, vocalist Damien Moyal was invited to a band practice in Davie, Florida by guitarist Henry Olmino, bass guitarist Jeronimo Gomez, and drummer Matthew Crum; the three had been playing under the name Wayside, originally with vocalist Robert Rudas, since 1994.
+Moyal had previously been the vocalist in Culture, Shai Hulud, and Morning Again, and was then simultaneously playing in Bird of Ill Omen, and had just rejoined Culture (having originally left that band in April 1995).

-Moyal named the new melodic hardcore band "As Friends Rust", after the lyrics "as days count down and as friends rust from exposure to exposure", which he had penned in early 1996 while in Shai Hulud, planned for a song titled "Now Ruin Is".
+Moyal named the new melodic hardcore band As Friends Rust, after the lyrics "as days count down and as friends rust from exposure to exposure," penned in early 1996 while in Shai Hulud, planned for a song titled "Now Ruin Is".
 Instead of using Moyal's lyrics, Shai Hulud guitarist Matthew Fox wrote new lyrics and the song became "My Heart Bleeds the Darkest Blood" (originally sung by Moyal, but later recorded with vocalist Chad Gilbert).
 After being kicked out of Shai Hulud, Moyal took the unused lyrics to his next band, Morning Again.
 While Morning Again did write a song titled "Now Ruin Is" using Moyal's lyrics, it was thrown out shortly after Moyal was kicked out in June 1996.
 Moyal again re-used the abandoned lyrics for a Bird of Ill Omen song in August 1996, and a month later As Friends Rust was formed.
 Bird of Ill Omen later recorded the song "Now Ruin Is" for its debut album, Self, Dare You Still Breathe?, but with vocalist William Shane Post, who replaced Moyal in April 1997.

 Moyal later described the meaning behind the band's name:

 "It's basically about relationships coming and going.
 Sometimes you place a lot of energy and focus on your relationships or friendships with the wrong people.
 Or sometimes you don't place enough focus or attention on your relationships with the right people, and people just come and go out of your life".